Off-duty NYPD officer questioned in deadly shooting in Farmingdale

 The officer apparently had an ongoing dispute with the man, investigators said.

-The victim did not appear to have been armed with a gun, they said.
+The victim did not appear to have been armed with a gun, officials said.

 No charges have been filed as the shooting remains under investigation.